 Previous versions of Dolphin HD showcased support for gestures using the multi-touch interface, plus the ability to access bookmarks and add-ons with a single swipe to the left or right respectively.
 The integrated tab bar at the top of the window makes tab switching simple and pleasurable, and while it disappears (along with the navigation bar) as you navigate down the screen, just hit the menu button to bring them back instantly.

-It already was considered the best browser for Android, and version 5 takes things a step further.
+It already was considered the best browser for Android and the latest version takes things a step further.
 If you found the previous theme a little grating, you’ll find the new, subtler shades more to your taste.
 The start page has also been tweaked to include a speed dial grid as well as a “Most visited” section.
 The left-hand sidebar has been improved with access to bookmarks, history and most frequently visited along with a useful Quick Access button to the items that normally appear when you hit the menu button.